pboesu/moult_phenology/README.md

 # Moult phenology
-Code for simulation studies and analyses for the manuscript 'Bayesian inference for models of moult duration and timing'
+Code for simulation studies and analyses for the manuscript "Extended molt phenology models improve inferences about molt duration and timing" by Philipp H. Boersch-Supan, Hugh J. Hanmer & Robert A. Robinson.

 The subdirectories correspond to analyses in the following manuscript sections

+- `AMRE_example`: Worked example using real-world American Redstart data
 - `misclassified_ON`: Misclassification of non-moulting individuals
 - `sampling_bias_mk2`: Constant moult-dependent sampling bias simulation study
 - `sigma_tau_tradeoffs`: Assessment of parameter uncertainty in the Type 3 model